readyapi/sqldev/docs/tutorial/fastapi/multiple-models.md

 ## Use Multiple Models to Create a Hero

-Let's now see how to use these new models in the FastAPI application.
+Let's now see how to use these new models in the ReadyAPI application.

 Let's first check how is the process to create a hero now: